Jun 29, 2025

 Beth Meyer-Bernstein, Dean

 The Honors College at the College of Charleston challenges bright, motivated students to make the most of the opportunities available to them and to become actively involved in their own education.
-In Honors classes, students take responsibility for their own learning through class discussions, through interaction with other students and professors, and through independent research.
-The Honors College is dedicated to providing talented students with a place where they can flourish and grow, a true learning community of teachers and students.
+In Honors classes, students take responsibility for their own learning through class discussions, interaction with other students and professors, and independent research.
+Honors classes are smaller, thereby allowing for a unique and personalized approach to deeper learning.
+Many of the courses are interdisciplinary, allowing students to develop the cognitive flexibility needed to approach problems from different perspectives and think creatively to find innovative solutions.
+They then apply these skills to their capstone project, the Bachelor’s Essay, in a manner tailored to their long-term career goals.
+Students in the Honors College have diverse academic interests and represent all eight academic colleges on campus.
+The Honors College provides students with a rigorous academic framework to help them identify a community of critical thinkers and chart their own path towards becoming engaged and informed citizens.

-Admission in the Honors College
+Admission to the Honors College

 Honors Academic Progress Standards and Retention in the Honors College